Family Law Courtroom Results – California

 FILE SEALED IN DOMESTIC VIOLENCE RESTRAINING ORDER CASE

-RETROACTIVE CHILD SUPPORT AND SPOUSAL SUPPORT MODFICATION ERASES $30,000 IN ARREARS
+RETROACTIVE CHILD SUPPORT AND SPOUSAL SUPPORT MODIFICATION ERASES $30,000 IN ARREARS

 SETTLEMENT REACHED IN HIGHLY CONTESTED SAN DIEGO DIVORCE CASE

-On November 9, 2011 Attorney John Griffith successfully settled a highly contested San Diego Divorce case that had been ongoing for more almost two years.
+On November 9, 2011, Attorney John Griffith successfully settled a highly contested San Diego Divorce case that had been ongoing for more almost two years.
 Attorney Griffith represented the Wife in a case wherein there was a history of domestic violence perpetrated by the Husband.
-Going in to the settlement conference the opposing party was adamantly opposed to settlement.
+Going into the settlement conference the opposing party was adamantly opposed to the settlement.
 Attorney Griffith was able to negotiate a full settlement on all issues in less than an hour.
 The parties were able to obtain a Judgment of Divorce that same morning.